 Whether you’re a fashionista or pretty clueless when it comes to fashion, this is a great little book about finding your sense of style and building the right wardrobe for your life.

 Even girls who think they are not interested in fashion may actually enjoy this book.
+This book is among the top rated and most often recommended fantasy books for fashionistas.
 Garcia offers advice without fluff, which makes her tips easy to follow and incorporate in your life.

 4. Lessons from Madame Chic: 20 Stylish Secrets I Learned While Living in Paris by Jennifer L. Scott